ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/configuring_a_workflow.md

 description: A guide on how to create new versions or update existing workflows using Ballerine's dashboard.
 ---

-# Configuring a workflow

 ## Creating a New Version/Updating a Workflow

-To manage workflow definitions, you can find an interface  under the [Workflow Definitions tab](https://dashboard-sb.eu.ballerine.io/) in Ballerine's dashboard.
+To manage workflow definitions, you can find an interface  under the Workflow Definitions tab in [**Ballerine's Dashboard**](https://dashboard-sb.ballerine.app).
 Within this section, you can view and edit existing workflows using the JSON editors.

 To modify a workflow, follow these steps: